The Circuit Playground

 Programming with the Circuit Playground

-Being based on the Arduino means that there are many options for programming the Circuit Playground, including using the standard Arduino IDE.
+The Circuit Playground is built on the popular Arduino family of microcontrollers.
+This meas that there are a variety of options for programming the Circuit Playground, including using the standard Arduino IDE.
 Code.org, however, has developed a special set of commands for App Lab

 , our block-to-text app development environment, called the Maker Toolkit.
 Using App Lab and the Maker Toolkit, students can quickly build apps that communicate with external hardware using the same language and environment they've already become comfortable with.